 “But you said I’m your mate.
 That means you will want to bite me too!”
 She whispered.

 Tavis huffed before saying, “Yes, but I won’t, not until you’re ready.
-How about I feed you.
+For now, how about I feed you.
 Then we’ll figure out how to get you back to your family.”

 “Okay.
 I am a bit hungry,” Taylee admitted.